 From the time of Genesis 3, sexual relationships have been distorted and broken.

 Also that in line with Biblical interpretation, we could quite easily say that although we are no longer called to kill people committing same-sex acts, those involved must put these things to death in their own lives if they are to live in Christ.
-It is the same as committing adultery - we don't kill people for that but we must not tolerate this in our lives as Christians.
+It is the same as committing adultery - we don't kill people for that (rightly so!) but we should all fight against any sin in our lives as Christians.

 Is in the context of Jesus talking about divorce.
 Verse 12 says, 'There are different reasons why some men cannot marry.
 Some men were born without the ability to become fathers.
 Others were made that way in life by other people.
 And some men have given up marriage because of the Kingdom of heaven..'

 The first 2 categories in this Bible passage are used by the Gay Christian lobby, using some translations to say they were born homosexual or have become homosexual in life, and therefore this supports their case.
 However, the passage is about celibacy and is therefore not support for homosexual acts.
-I would also argue this is a misinterpretation of the passage.
-This part of Jesus' teaching is more about why men cannot be fathers (for example not a high enough sperm count or other medical reasons)
+I would also argue that arguing this is about gay relationshis is a complete misinterpretation of the passage.
+This part of Jesus' teaching is more about why men cannot be fathers (for example not a high enough sperm count or other medical reasons).

 'It's obvious, isn't it, that the law code isn't primarily for people who live responsibly, but for the irresponsible, who defy all authority, riding roughshod over God, life, sex, truth, whatever!
 They are contemptuous of this great Message I've been put in charge of by this great God.'